xonsh/xonsh/docs/tutorial_history_backend.rst

         return resp

-``_save_to_db()`` takes a dict as the input, which contains the information about a command that use input, and save it into CouchDB.
+``_save_to_db()`` takes a dict as the input, which contains the information about a command that user input, and saves it into CouchDB.

-Instead of letting CouchDB provide us a random Document ID (i.e. the ``data['_id']`` in our code), we built it for ourselves.
+Instead of letting CouchDB provide us a random Document ID (i.e. the ``data['_id']`` in our code), we build it for ourselves.
 We use the Unix timestamp and UUID string for a second time.
-Prefixing with ``self.sessionid`` we have, we make history items in order inside a single xonsh session too.
-So that we don't need any extra CouchDB's
-`Design Documents and Views <http://docs.couchdb.org/en/2.0.0/couchapp/ddocs.html>`_ feature.
+Prefixing this with ``self.sessionid``, we make history entries in order inside a single xonsh session too.
+So that we don't need any extra CouchDB's `Design Documents and Views <http://docs.couchdb.org/en/2.0.0/couchapp/ddocs.html>`_ feature.
 Just with a bare ``_all_docs`` API, we can fetch history items back in order.

-Now that we have helper functions, we can update our ``append()`` method to do the real job - save history into DB.
+Now that we have helper functions, let's update our ``append()`` method to do the real job - save history into DB.

 .. code-block:: python